 The way via Skeleton Gorge takes you through a lush ravine and is somewhat longer, however, a lot more scenic.

+Need some free things to do on your birthday in Cape Town?
 South Africans who are keen to get up Table Mountain but don’t want to hike should wait for their birthdays.
 With a valid SA ID, you get a free cable car ticket for your birthday week.

 If you rather want views of Table Mountain then I recommend a hike up Lion’s Head.
 Especially nice during a full moon when many locals and visitors make up their way in the dark (do take a torch, the full moon is usually not enough to light the way adequately).
 If you are lazy take the car up to Signal Hill where you will have the same views minus the hike.

 Gardens & Parks

 If you are more for leisurely strolling and chilling in the sun, head to one of Cape Town’s many parks and gardens.
 I personally love Kirstenbosch Botanical Gardens for a walk or a picnic and their weekly concerts in summer.
 However, they come with a price tag.

 If you are looking for some alternative things to do in Cape Town, head for a walk in adjacent Newlands Forest, the Greenpoint Urban Park or Company Gardens in town.
 And if you are looking for a free event in Cape Town head to De Waal Park.
 Each Sunday there is a free concert here, a great and cheap alternative to the Kirstenbosch summer concerts.
 You can find the schedule here – don’t miss the local favorite, Freshlyground, on March 18th.